hamishdickson/Algorithms/JavaAlgorithms/src/main/java/JavaAlgorithms/Section1/Collections/README.md

 ## Bag

-A bag is a collection where you can't remove items, but can iterate through them
+A bag is a collection where you can't remove items, but can iterate through them.

 ## Queues

 A queue is First In First Out.

+## Stack
+ Last In First Out.